The price of college

 People who grow up poor, regardless of test scores and grades, are still less likely to graduate from college than their richer peers.
 Gaps in college completion have widened at the same time the price of college has skyrocketed.
 One arrow in the policy quiver is need-based financial aid for college students.
 My work has added a few unique contributions to the large literature on financial aid.

-My working paper with Sara Goldrick-Rab examines a program with the same qualifications as the federal Pell Grant, but is randomly assigned to a group of two-year college students in Wisconsin.
+My working paper (revision requested at Economics of Education Review, new version soon) with Sara Goldrick-Rab examines a program with the same qualifications as the federal Pell Grant, but is randomly assigned to a group of two-year college students in Wisconsin.

 Designers of financial aid programs often cannot change their overall budgets.
 What they can change is how they allocate the resources they're given.
 These allocation decisions can benefit from research evidence that goes beyond estimating average effects to finding which types of students financial helps most.
 I provide new evidence on this question in studies of the Wisconsin Grant and the Illinois MAP grant.